charmplusplus/charm4py/README.rst

 charm4py
 ========

-(NOTE: With release v0.11 we have changed the name of the project to charm4py.
-See the `forum`_ for more information.)
+(NOTE: With release v0.11 we changed the name of the project to charm4py.)

 .. image:: https://travis-ci.org/UIUC-PPL/charm4py.svg?branch=master